kevinsawade/start-science-here/docs/source/gromacs_tutorial/gromacs_tutorial_production.rst

 Running GROMACS on GPU
 ======================

 As of version 4.6, GROMACS supports the use of GPU accelerators for running MD simulations.
-With the release of version 2018, the nonbonded interactions and PME are calculated on the GPU, with only bonded forces calculated on the CPU cores.
+With the release of version 2018, the non-bonded interactions and PME are calculated on the GPU, with only bonded forces calculated on the CPU cores.
 When building GROMACS (see www.gromacs.org for installation instructions), GPU hardware will automatically be detected, if present.
 The minimum requirements for using GPU acceleration are the CUDA libraries and SDK, and a GPU with a compute capability of >= 2.0.
 A nice list of some of the more common GPUs and their specifications can be found `here <https://developer.nvidia.com/cuda-gpus>`_.

 Assuming you have one GPU available, the mdrun command to make use of it is as simple as: